CYP Eating Disorder Service: RFL

 NCL Wide

-The Royal Free London (RFL) Child and Adolescent Mental Health Service (CAMHS) provides a specialist eating disorder service that aims to help young people with anorexia nervosa, bulimia nervosa, or atypical variations of these disorders to recover fully in the community and avoid unnecessary inpatient admissions into eating disorder units.
+The Royal Free London (RFL) Child and Adolescent Mental Health Service (CAMHS) provides a specialist eating disorder service that aims to help young people with:

-If the young person has weight loss of 1kg/week and one or more of the following, they will require the emergency/urgent referral pathway or possible admission:
+If the young person has weight loss of 1kg/week and one or more of the following, they will require the emergency/urgent referral pathway or possible paediatric admission:

-• weight loss 1kg/week
+• weight loss (1kg/week)

 • systolic blood pressure (sitting blood pressure, BP) <90mmHg